GNOME/gnome-builder/doc/DESIGN.md

 ### IdeService

 `IdeService` is a base service that lives inside an `IdeContext`.
-These are used to implement singleton like features that arent quite singletons.
+These are used to implement singleton like features that aren't quite singletons.
 They are per-context singletons.

 This might be used by something such as a clang indexer to ensure only one